 Courses Known to Satisfy the Undergraduate CS Elective Requirement

 Older catalogs do not identify the newer courses that may be taken as CS electives.
-In most cases, you can substitute one of the newer courses for an elective in an older catalog by filing an Academic Adjustment Form in the department office.
+In most cases, you can substitute one of the newer courses for an elective in an older catalog by filing an Academic Adjustment Request in the department office after you’ve completed the course.
 A current list of CS electives is located here: http://coen.boisestate.edu/cs/undergraduate-cs-electives.

 Notes: CS493 Internship can *never* be used as an undergraduate computer science elective.